 I would graduate from the University of Arizona in May of 2017.
-I am now 25 years old, and work in corporate doing business to business sales full time in Southern California.
+I am now 27 years old, and work in corporate sales full time in Northern California.
 The most important aspect in my life now is my faith in God.
 I was never one to be interested in God for the first 22 years of my life.
-In spring of 2016, when a vacation triggered unique circumstances, my life forever changed.
-On that trip, I met a man named Bobby on an airplane who spoke the gospel to me for the first time in my life.
+In spring of 2016, when a couple of unique circumstances came about, my life forever changed.
+During that time, I met a man named Bobby on an airplane who spoke the gospel to me for the first time in my life.
 Two days later, I met the most beautiful, charming girl, Vanessa, on a cruise ship who shared about her faith.
 We talked for nearly six hours at the back of the ship about life, our past struggles and what it means to have faith in God.
 She is a woman of faith, and helped trigger my curiosity in God even further then what Bobby already sparked.
-Vanessa would turn out to be the one, and the woman who I now am marrying.
+Vanessa would turn out to be the one, and the woman who I am now married to!
 The impact from Bobby and Vanessa on that vacation was astonishing, but so simple, as it was an act from God.
 I viewed that situation as God’s plan, putting those two people in my path for a real purpose.
 I knew it would be foolish for me to overlook and think nothing of it.
-Since this life-changing realization and learning more about who God actually is, I have chosen to live a life of faith with God as my centerpiece.
+Since this life-changing realization and learning more about who God actually is, I have put my faith and trust in Him.
+The Lord is my Savior and is the source of hope in this life and eternity.
+Even when I fall short in the day to day life, His grace, forgiveness, and sacrifice conquers all.
+I wish for nothing more than for people to know Him, believe in Him, and trust Him with their life.
+I didn’t believe at first, but I’m grateful to God, and surrender my life to His plan.